hpcleuven/VscDocumentation/source/antwerp/uantwerp_SX_Aurara_TSUBASA.rst

-The software environment consists of the NEC C, C++ and Fortran compilers, a MPI library specifically for the vector engines, and a large library of numeric routines (called NEC Numeric Libary Collection or NLC), that also contains BLAS, LAPACK and FFTW-compatible routines.
+The software environment consists of the NEC C, C++ and Fortran compilers, a MPI library specifically for the vector engines, and a large library of numeric routines (called NEC Numeric Library Collection or NLC), that also contains BLAS, LAPACK and FFTW-compatible routines.